Navigating the Challenges of Global Remote Working

 Papaya Global is the payroll and payment platform for the new world of work.
 It is the ideal solution for managing distributed teams.

-Papaya offers a total workforce management solution supporting all types of global workers (payroll, EoR, and contractors) in over 100 countries.
+Papaya offers a total workforce management solution supporting all types of global workers (payroll, employer of record, and contractors) in over 100 countries.
 The automated, cloud-based SaaS platform provides an end-to-end solution, from onboarding to on-going management and cross-border payments.

 The automated platform ensures payroll compliance, provides benefit management, and ensure data privacy in compliance with GDPR.
 Papaya’s knowledge center provides updated information on salary benchmarks, mandatory benefits, tax rates, and more – everything you need to know before hiring overseas.

 Contact us for a strategic consultation.
 We can help with budget planning, compliance, and a plan for management and communication for your distributed workforce.